idrinth-thalui/core/dialogue/scripted/idrinthFollowerDialoguedrankBloodTopic.md

 - Refreshing as always.
 - Bad taste.
 - Yuck!
 That one had Ataxia.
-- That one sure drank mead all day and night... feel a bit tipsy.
+- That one sure drank mead all day and night...I feel a bit tipsy.